-Debtors shall pay Healthcare Receivables entire Confirmation Balance at a 7% interest rate in 60 equal monthly payments of \$11,582 monthly (\$3,861.00 each Debtor).
+Debtors shall pay Healthcare Receivables entire Confirmation Balance in 42 months but on a 60 month 7% amortization schedule with regular monthly payments of \$11,582 (\$3,861.00 each Debtor).
 Debtors may pay part or the entire balance in advance without penalty.